Knightflare15/Tetris/MASTER_README.md

 - transport abstraction;
 - reconnection behavior.

+What to understand:

+- Socket.IO gives a persistent event-driven channel after the initial connection is established.
+- Rooms are logical broadcast groups, which is exactly what a multiplayer match needs.
+- Connection lifecycle and message lifecycle are different; one bug may happen during handshake, another after gameplay has already started.

 Cross-question:

 - Why Socket.IO instead of raw WebSocket?
 - How are users authenticated over the socket?
 - What happens when the socket disconnects?

+Strong answers:

+#### Why Socket.IO instead of raw WebSocket?

+- Raw WebSocket is lower-level and gives more control, but Socket.IO provides a lot of useful application-level features out of the box.
+- In this project I benefit from:
+  - rooms
+  - middleware
+  - reconnection behavior
+  - named events
+  - simpler ergonomics for a small full-stack app
+- For a project at this scale, that tradeoff is worth it because it speeds up delivery and makes the realtime layer easier to maintain.

+#### How are users authenticated over the socket?

+- The client sends the app JWT in `socket.handshake.auth.token` when opening the Socket.IO connection.
+- The middleware in [src/server/socketGateway.ts](C:/Users/Aryan/Tetris/src/server/socketGateway.ts) verifies the token before the connection is accepted.
+- If verification succeeds, the server attaches the authenticated user to `socket.data`.
+- If it fails, the socket connection is rejected.

+#### What happens when the socket disconnects?

+- The server removes the player from the matchmaking queue if needed.
+- It marks the player disconnected in room state.
+- It removes the socket from online presence tracking.
+- If the player was in a room, reconnect is still possible during the disconnect grace window using the reconnect token and room ID.
+- If nobody reconnects and the room becomes empty, the room is eventually cleaned up.

 ### 4.5 WebSockets / Realtime Systems